 All children with developmental delay still have the potential to learn and develop.
-There are many services that can provide assessment and support to children with developmental delay.
+There are many services that can assess and support children with developmental delay.

-By the time a child begins school, the specific areas of development that are still different to other same-aged children are often clearer and more specific descriptions can be given.
-The delays may be more accurately defined as motor, speech and language, sensory or cognitive (learning) disability.
+By the time a child starts school, the specific areas of development that are still different to other same-aged children are often clearer.
+By this time more specific descriptions can be given.
+The delays may be described as motor, speech and language, social, sensory or cognitive (learning) disability.

 What are the causes of developmental delay?

-There are many things that can affect how a child develops.
-Some occur during pregnancy and around the time of birth, others occur after the child is born.
+There are many things that can affect how your child develops.
+Some happen during pregnancy and around the time of birth, others happen after your child is born.

-Medical conditions that may be associated with developmental delay include prematurity (born too early), inherited disorders, chronic illness, infections and problems with hearing and vision.
+Medical conditions that may be linked with development delay include prematurity (born too early), inherited disorders, chronic illness, infections, problems with hearing and vision.
 Environmental, dietary and social factors may also contribute.
-Often, no cause is identified.
+Most of the time, no cause is found.

-The earlier a child’s developmental delay is identified and supports put in place, the better the outcome for the child and family.
+The earlier your child’s developmental delay is identified and supports put in place, the better the outcome for your child and family.

-Parents usually know their child better than anyone else.
+You know your child better than anyone else.
 If you have any concerns about your child’s development, it is a good idea to get them seen early by your family doctor or paediatrician..

 Your child’s personal health record (the Blue Book) has some useful checklists for development at different ages.
-Use this as a guide and you have concerns, you can talk to your early childhood nurse or your family doctor.
+Use this as a guide and if you have any concerns you can talk to your early childhood nurse or your family doctor (GP).